sai14karthik/Hostel_Portal_java/README.md

-This Portal allows to take the Queries, Complaints and Outing Pass information and stores in a file
+This Portal stores Queries, Complaints and Outing Pass information.
+This project was bulit on java using awt and swing